 3. Stay safe.

-When heading out to the trails, run with your pals or canine if feasible, tell a person wherein you are going and which path, and take a cell cellphone with you for protection.
+When heading out to the trails, run with your pals or canine if feasible, tell a person where you are going and which path, and take a cell phone with you for protection.
 Leave a word with your planned route and bring gas and fluids.
 If feasible, take a trail map and ID with you, and hold a song of where you are alongside the path as you move.
-If you run alone, download this sort of safety apps on your smartphone or use a tool with a protected characteristic like the Apple Watch Series 4, and usually be aware of what’s taking place around you.
+If you run alone, download this sort of safety app on your smartphone or use a tool with a protected characteristic like the Apple Watch Series 4, and usually be aware of what’s taking place around you.

 4. Know the regulations of the trial.